 - 2013 Comprehensive Plan

 - 2012 Willoughby District Plan

-- 2004 Waterfront Management Plan
+- 2004 Long Range Waterfront Management Plan

 - 2002 Tourism Management Plan

-campus," the City commissioned the Willoughby District Plan, (of which only Chapter 5 was adopted as an element of the Comprehensive Plan).
-This plan is discussed in greater detail in Chapter 5: Land Use, Neighborhoods, and Housing.
-Cultural anchors of the area include the SLAM, a potential renovated Centennial Hall and/or a new Juneau Arts and Culture Center, KTOO, and event space at Elizabeth Peratrovich Hall.
-Between these facilities are aging office buildings and a great deal of surface parking.
+discussed in greater detail in Chapter 5: Land Use, Neighborhoods, and Housing.
+Cultural anchors in the area include the SLAM, a

+Centennial Hall Convention Center, the Juneau Arts and Culture Center, KTOO Public Broadcast Station, and event space at Elizabeth Peratrovich Hall.
+Between these facilities are aging office buildings, a motel and a great deal of surface parking.
 Constructing a parking structure and redeveloping the area to incorporate green space would create a sense of connectivity between these cultural touchstones.
 This is discussed in more detail in Chapter 8: Transportation, Parking, and Streetscape.
 The proposed Ocean Center at the Subport, if brought to fruition, would link the waterfront and the Aak'w Kwaan District, and provide another anchor.

 In study after study, the arts have proven to promote social connectedness by building bridges between diverse populations, engaging students, and stimulating personal growth and community involvement.
-In addition, the arts contribute significantly to our local and regional economy.
+(Add photos) In addition, the arts contribute significantly to our local and regional economy.
 According to the 2014 Southeast Conference study, "The Arts Economy of Southeast Alaska," the combined spending by artists, arts organizations, and arts audiences in Southeast Alaska totaled an estimated \$57.8 million in 2013.

-The 2017 National Center for the Arts Research's (NCAR) Arts Vibrancy Index Report ranked Juneau as 8th of the Top 10 Arts Vibrant Small Communities.
-This report identifies arts-vibrant communities across the U.S. using a set of data-informed indices.
-The 2017 report demonstrates the contributions that arts and culture make to social wellbeing - arts and culture are essential to creating more livable, safe, memorable, and connected communities.
+Juneau is nationally recognized as a dynamic arts community and has regularly been ranked highly in the National Center for the Arts Research's (NCAR) Arts Vibrancy Index Report.
+In 2017 Juneau was ranked Juneau as 8th of the Top 10 Arts Vibrant Small Communities.
+The report enumerates the contributions that arts and culture make to social wellbeing by creating more livable, safe, memorable, and connected communities.
 The NCAR study found that Juneau is lively with arts and culture.
-Juneau is ranked second in arts and culture organizations, second in overall Government Support and first on federal arts grants per capita.
+Juneau is ranked second in the nation per capita for competitive federal arts grants and 16th for the number of arts and culture organizations in the community.